Manohar-Gunturu/Kuato-AI/README.md

 # Kuato-AI
-A private RAG with UI
+A private RAG that runs locally using GPT-OSS model